Huegoxaga/notes/theory/ml.md

 ##### Regression Trees

 - It is used for regression problems
-- The algorithm uses information entripy to split datapoints into groups based on the independent variables of a data point.
+- It split the datapoints into groups based on the independent variables of a data point.
+- It uses an information entripy algorithm to optimaize the split.
 - Each one of the split is called a leaf.
   - Each of the final split is called the terminal leaf.
 - A decision tree is a binary tree structure, each node check if one of the independent variable is greater or smaller than a certain value.
   - Nodes from the same depth are dealing with the same independent variable.
 - The split add information to the datapoint and group them.
-- The average of all data points in one leaf will be calculated as the prediced value for all new data point if it falls in the split.
+- The average of all data points in one terminal leaf will be calculated as the prediced value for all new data point if it falls in the split.

 ### Random Forests

 - It is a type of ensemble learning.
   - A algorithm that utlizes a single machine learning algorithm multiple times or uses different algorithm at the same time.
-- It uses subsets of the datapoints to form decision trees.
+- It uses random subsets of the datapoints to form decision trees.
+  - The number of data points in each subset should be set.
+  - The total numbers of trees should be set.
 - The average of all split from each decision tree will be used to make prediction.
 - It works for both classification tree and regression tree.

-##### Random Forests for

 ### k-Nearest Neighbors

-- A classfication algorithm
+- A supervised learning algorithm
+- For Classification:
   - Select a `k` value(small interger value).
 For any new data point find its `k` nearest neighbors, then the new data point belongs to the category that is the same as most of its neighbors.
   - Euclidean Distance(geometrical distance, square root of the sum of the square difference) is often used.
+- For regression:
+  - Queries K-Nearest Neighbors and returns average value for the instance
+- It does not scale well for large datasets

 ### Logistic Regression